harvard-cns/cs145-20-project4/README.md

 In this part, you need to analyze why there is a congestion in the network.

 **Pick up a problem**.
-After running the traffic, you can pick a memcached request with 99-percentile tail latency.
-Record the issue time of the request.
+After running the traffic, you can pick a memcached packet with 99-percentile tail latency.
+Record the time when the packet is sent in the network.

 **Check routing path**.
-Using tcpdump reports, you can learn how memcached packets are routed within the network.
+Using tcpdump reports, you can learn how the packet is routed within the network.
 Record the path.
-Note that memcached server uses the port number `11211`, and thus packets with either source port number or destination port number `11211` belong to memcached requests.
+Note that memcached server uses the port number `11211`, and thus packets with either source port number or destination port number `11211` belong to memcached packets.

 **Check the queue length**.
-You need then to check the queue length of each interface those packets go through.
+You need then to check the queue length of each interface the packet goes through.
 Record the queue length numbers.

 <!-- You can get average queue length information after reading counters from P4 switches, and you can use the information to detect congestion.  -->
 <!-- After detecting a congestion, you can use packet information from `tcpdump` to find out why there is a congestion.<mark>How do I correlate the two traces?
 Just based on timestamp?</mark> -->